paragi/timexe/README.md

 ##### timexe.get([id])
 where the optional id is the value returned from timexe

-Returnes either a chronos timer object if id is given, or an array of all active timer objects.
+Returnes either a timexe timer object if id is given, or an array of all active timer objects.

 ### Settings